Mango Salsa Recipe

 Mango salsa is best eaten fresh but it will still taste delicious the next day.
 Leftover salsa will be a bit softer because lime will start softening mango with time.

-Mango salsa in a white bowl with a spoon and squeezed in the background.
+Mango salsa in a serving bowl with a wooden spoon.

-This Mango Salsa recipe only takes 10 minutes to prepare and you can snack on it or use on top of chicken and seafood.
+Mango Salsa is an amazing treat that combines sweetness and heat in one bite.
+Juicy, sweet mangoes, spicy jalapeno peppers, red onion, lime juice, a little honey, cayenne, and cilantro make this tropical salsa a staple in summer cooking.
+This recipe only takes 10 minutes to prepare and you can snack on it or use on top of chicken and seafood.

 5 from 1 vote